moochaee/Practice/project/readme.md

 ### with respect to AI assistance, I used GPT for recommendation of an appropriate API, and generating ideas for names, emojis and styling enhancements.

+#### I am really proud of how this came together using some of the favourite learnings gathered throughout the course.
+If you're curious about how your city stacks up, please give it a try!